xtaran/sfp/README.md

 ----

 Some RSS/RDF/Atom feeds contain only few items which rotate out quite quickly.
-A very extrem example is
+A very extreme example is
 [UserFriendly's feed](http://www.userfriendly.org/rss/uf.rss) which
 only contains one (relevant) item and changes every day.